Below you’ll find a collection of some of the most common questions asked by prospective student-athletes.

 The NCAA Eligibility Centre is essentially a clearing house for all student-athletes so that programs can ensure a prospective recruit meets all of the athletic and academic requirements to be eligible to play in the NCAA.
 And YES, there are requirements.

-During COVID, the NCAA waived the SAT/ACT requirements for incoming 2021 and 2022 graduates.
-However, just because the NCAA waived it does not mean that a school no longer requires it for the basis of academic admission.
+The NCAA recently waived the SAT/ACT scores to determine athlete eligibility however, just because the NCAA waived it does not mean that a school no longer requires it for the basis of academic admission.

 More and more NCAA schools are moving to a test-optional system however athletes should confirm with a program whether or not it will be required for admission and plan accordingly.